 - Run out of ideas?
 Review new construction in your area and copy the color palettes the builders are using.
 Those colors will be the current trend, typically neutral, and will appeal to the broadest spectrum of buyers.

 - Google Street view options on its mapping feature will give you plenty of home colors to see in surrounding neighborhood’s and eliminates time and gas spent driving.

 - Finally, check with a professional home painter who has experience in your area.
+Make sure they have all the licenses and house painters insurance they are legally required to have.
 Brogan’s Home Painting offers complimentary color consultations and can be reached at 913-449-8468.